Eouronymous9990/multi-camera-self-calibration/README.md

 ### Stage 3 — Initial Extrinsic Estimation

-For each cam1 <-> camK pair independently (Cell 5): correspondence points are undistorted and normalized, an Essential matrix is estimated with RANSAC (falling back to a Fundamental matrix if weak), and `cv2.recoverPose` yields a rotation `R` and translation **direction** `T` (unit norm — no scale yet).
+For each cam1 <-> camK pair independently : correspondence points are undistorted and normalized, an Essential matrix is estimated with RANSAC (falling back to a Fundamental matrix if weak), and `cv2.recoverPose` yields a rotation `R` and translation **direction** `T` (unit norm — no scale yet).
 This is an initialization, not a final calibration: each pair is computed independently, so different pairs aren't yet mutually consistent, and the structure still lives in an arbitrary, unscaled frame.

 ### Stage 4 — Joint Optimization

-All non-reference cameras and the reconstructed scene are refined jointly, across three internal stages (Cell 5b):
+All non-reference cameras and the reconstructed scene are refined jointly, across three internal stages :

 **Stage 1 — Unscaled Bundle Adjustment.** Every camera's `(R, T-direction)` and every triangulated 3D point are refined jointly in one `scipy.optimize.least_squares` problem, minimizing reprojection error across all cameras at once, with translations still constrained to unit norm.
 A sparse Jacobian and an outer IRLS loop (3 iterations, approximating a Cauchy robust loss) progressively down-weight outlier correspondences